-Serbia: Sandvik to deliver mining equipment new spreader for Kolubara mine company5.
-May 2015. / News Serbia Energy
+Serbia: Sandvik to deliver mining equipment new spreader for Kolubara mine company, News Serbia Energy

 The procurement of the new spreader for interburden with the capacity of 12.000 cubic meters per hour is one part of the project “Environmental protection and improvement in Kolubara coal basin” which is financed by the loan of the European Bank for Reconstruction and Development (EBRD) and the German Development Bank (KfW) and PE EPS own resources.